mfcochauxlaberge/jsonapi/README.md

 ## State

-The library is in **alpha** and its API is subject to change until v1 is released.
-Also, tests are not complete.
+The library is in **beta** and its API is subject to change until v1 is released.

 ## Quick start